floriancafiero/multilang-probe/README.md

 ## **License**

 This project is licensed under the MIT License.
+While the MIT License allows unrestricted use, modification, and distribution of this software, I kindly request that proper credit be given when this project is used in academic, research, or published work.
+For citation purposes, please refer to the following: CAFIERO Florian, 'multilang-probe', 2024, [https://github.com/floriancafiero/multilang-probe].

 ---